hemanthmalla/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ### Getting the DNS Rules

 We need the DNS Rules for the Standalone DNS proxy to enforce the L7 DNS policy.
-The policy are the source of turth for the rules and are propagated to the agent when we apply the policy.
-We explore the options to get the DNS rules for the DNS proxy.
+Network policies are the source of truth for the rules and are propagated to the agent when we apply the policy.
+We explore different options SDP can stay up-to date with latest DNS rules :

 #### Option 1: Running the GRPC sever in the agent[Recommended]